 What is Brain Changer?

-Brain Changer is a card and app based system for people who have had pain education and want to apply that knowledge through a daily program.
+Brain Changer is a card, app and coaching based system for people to gain pain education and want to apply that knowledge through a daily program.

-By using the app you are able to recognise when your brain is escalating away from ‘safe’ and then counteract the danger signal with stronger ‘safety’ signals and activities.
-The app will also show progress over time, helping identify your patterns and to re-calibrate your rehab program in consultation with your health care team.
+With this program, you are able to recognise when your brain is escalating away from ‘safe’ and then counteract the danger signal with stronger ‘safety’ signals and activities.
+The program will also show progress over time.
+This helps identify your patterns and to re-calibrate your rehab program in consultation with your health care team.